18.9 Disorders of the Female Reproductive System

 What Is the Reproductive System?

-The is the human organ system responsible for the production and fertilization of gametes (sperm or eggs) and, in females, the carrying of a fetus.
-Both male and female reproductive systems have organs called s that produce gametes.
-A is a cell that combines with another haploid gamete during , forming a single diploid cell called a .
-Besides producing gametes, the gonads also produce sex hormones. are endocrine hormones that control the development of sex organs before birth, sexual maturation at puberty, and reproduction once sexual maturation has occurred.
+The reproductive system is the human organ system responsible for the production and fertilization of gametes (sperm or eggs) and, in females, the carrying of a fetus.
+Both male and female reproductive systems have organs called gonads that produce gametes.
+A gamete is a haploid cell that combines with another haploid gamete during fertilization, forming a single diploid cell called a zygote.
+Besides producing gametes, the gonads also produce sex hormones.
+Sex hormones are endocrine hormones that control the development of sex organs before birth, sexual maturation at puberty, and reproduction once sexual maturation has occurred.
 Other reproductive system organs have various functions, such as maturing gametes, delivering gametes to the site of fertilization, and providing an environment for the development and growth of an offspring.

 Sex Differences in the Reproductive System